yyyyyyilan/waypoints_planning_admm/README.md

 # waypoints_planning_admm
 A deep Q-network to plan waypoints for UAVs to avoid obstacles in indoor environment.
+Alternating Direction Method of Multipliers (ADMM) based weight pruning for the C3D network.

 The state can be encoded into two different structures: 1D vector or 3D block.
 * The 1D vector is composed of normalized distance difference of each obstacle to the destination point with the OBSTACLE_REWARD, followed by distance difference between current position with destination point with GOAL_REWARD.